 Being vegan really is easy.
 Just give it an honest try.
 Remember why you are doing it and make an honest effort.

-We can guarantee that although your new vegan dishes may not taste, or look identical; they will be healthier, cruelty-free, 100% cholesterol-free, often times more colourful and even more mouth watering!
+We can guarantee that although your new vegan dishes may not taste or look identical to your old non-vegan dishes, they will be healthier, cruelty-free, 100% cholesterol-free, often more colourful and even more mouth-watering!

 Now that your favourite things are taken care of, the rest will be a piece of vegan cake.
 Right?

 Then go on a shopping spree!
-Fill your home with appetising vegan snacks, fresh fruit and vegetables, dried fruit and nuts, legumes, grains, vegan cake mixes, vegan Thai curry pastes and coconut milk, pastas and pasta sauces, corn thins and hummus, ready-made vegan meals, Tofu Treats frozen dessert and Alpro custard, sushi rice and nori roll.
+Fill your home with appetising vegan snacks, fresh fruit and vegetables, dried fruit and nuts, legumes, grains, vegan cake mixes, vegan Thai curry pastes and coconut milk, pastas and pasta sauces, corn thins and hummus, ready-made vegan meals, dairy-free frozen dessert and Alpro custard, sushi rice and nori.
 Be creative and find as many exciting menu ideas as you can in your supermarkets and health shops.
 Top up your trolley to the brim with vegan goodies!
 Being vegan might even save you money.

 Once you have adjusted to your new routine in the refuge of your personal life, you will have built a stable foundation on which to base your vegan lifestyle.

-- Then you can explore the vegan offerings at restaurants in your area.
+- Explore the vegan offerings at restaurants in your area.

 - Invite friends round for a vegan dinner.